Popmotion/popmotion/packages/popmotion-pose/docs/api/react/posed.md

 ### ref

-`ref?: (ref: Element) => void`
+`ref?: RefObject | (ref: Element) => void`

-An optional function that will call with the posed DOM element when it mounts, and `null` when it unmounts.
+An optional ref property.
+If a function, will call with the posed DOM element when it mounts, and `null` when it unmounts.

+Alternatively, it can be passed a ref object (created from `React.createRef`).

 ### values/parentValues